mosesobeng/qa_pipeline/docs/data_ingestion.md

 - **Maintaining Clear Data Lineage**: Always keep track of which version of raw data leads to which transformations.
 - **Security & Governance**: GCS bucket access, IAM roles in BigQuery, and service account keys should be carefully secured.
 - **Orchestration**: Airflow dependencies can be configured to ensure any transformations wait until raw data load completes.

-## 6. Deliverables in Markdown

-This document (in Markdown) serves as the final user-facing explanation of:
-1. The pipeline flow (source → GCS → BigQuery raw → staging → curated).
-2. The medallion architecture rationale.
-3. Key considerations for schema evolution, reliability, and best practices.